tony-framework/TonY/tony-examples/tony-in-gcp/README.md

 ![img](https://i.imgur.com/3XgZI5Z.png)

-## Autoscaling
+## Dataproc Autoscaling

 Estimating the "right" number of cluster workers (nodes) for a workload is difficult, and a single cluster size for an entire pipeline is often not ideal.
 User-initiated Cluster Scaling partially addresses this challenge, but requires monitoring cluster utilization and manual intervention.

-The Cloud Dataproc AutoscalingPolicies API provides a mechanism for automating cluster resource management and enables cluster autoscaling.
+The Cloud Dataproc Autoscaling Policies API provides a mechanism for automating cluster resource management and enables cluster autoscaling.
 An Autoscaling Policy is a reusable configuration that describes how clusters using the autoscaling policy should scale.
 It defines scaling boundaries, frequency, and aggressiveness to provide fine-grained control over cluster resources throughout cluster lifetime.

 Please find a sample below: